vocdoni/docs/docs/architecture/components/entity.md

 # Entity

 An entity can have many roles.
-For the most part, it is the organizer and the ultimate responsible of a voting process.
+For the most part, it is the organizer and the ultimate responsibility of a voting process.
 However, an Entity could make no use of the voting system and instead be used as a trusted actor by

 - Publishing news/information via the [Feed](#feed)
 - Providing pointers to trusted/related [Entities](#entities-list)